Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 - Gordon's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Suns are sixth in the league, allowing 111.6 points per contest.
+- The Suns are the sixth-best defensive squad in the league, giving up 111.6 points per game.

-- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked squad in the league.
+- The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.

-- Allowing 23.4 assists per game, the Suns are the third-ranked team in the league.
+- Looking at assists, the Suns have conceded 23.4 per game, third in the league.

-- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked team in the NBA.
+- In terms of 3-pointers, the Suns are third in the NBA, allowing 11.4 makes per game.

 Aaron Gordon vs. the Suns